Online Probabilistic Model Identification using Adaptive Recursive MCMC: PRELIMINARIES

 where $\hat{Y}^{t|t-1}$ is a sample from the prediction of the output in (\ref{eq:bays44444444444444}).
 If the model in (\ref{eq:bys22}) is accurate, then the difference between the real output and predicted is the measurement noise, (i.e., $Y^{t|t-1}-\hat{Y}^{t|t-1}=\nu$).
 Therefore, the model parameter may be updated as follows:

 where $P_\nu$ is the probability distribution of noise.
 Note that there is no restriction on the type of noise probability distribution.
-A good approximation can be a Gaussian distribution with sample means and variances of the data as its parameters. \pa{For more information, please refer to the supplementary material. }
+A good approximation can be a Gaussian distribution with sample means and variances of the data as its parameters.